kanhua/CarND-Behavioral-Cloning-P3/writeup_report.md

 - Train a model with a regular driving dataset and some recovery driving data without using side cameras.
 The recovery driving data can "teach" the model how much steering value to use when the car deviates from the path.

-- Make sure the trained model can drive the car reasonably well in the simulator
+- Make sure the trained model can drive the car reasonably well in the simulator.

 - For each center camera image _I_, feed its associated side camera image data into the model, get their steering values _s(I')_.

-- Run a linear regression to find an appropriate offset between s(I) and s(I').
+- Run a linear regression to find an appropriate offset between _s(I)_ and _s(I')_.

 This method will then provide a good starting point for the offset needed for the side cameras.